FAQs on Experience Tech

 What happens if the events are too crowded?
 Will I be turned away?

-Attendance to all events will be on a reserved or first come basis.
-This means that student tickets picked up in advance or paid for will take priority.
+If students want to guarantee admission to events on campus they should pre purchase $5 tickets to Michigan Tech Hockey games or Rozsa performances.
+Attendance through the Experience Tech program to all events will be on a reserved or first come first serve basis.
+This means that student tickets paid for in advance for will take priority.

 Will the fee increase next year?